Good jam last night!

 The melody of 'Nine Pound Hammer' contains 3 more notes in it that are higher in pitch than the notes that it starts with.
 In the key of A, these notes are, in ascending order of pitch: B, C#, and the E above the C#.

-So, in ascending order of pitch, the melody notes for Nine Pound Hammer in the key of A are: E, F#, A, B, C#, E. These are the same notes used to play 'Foggy Mountain Top', 'Handsome Molly', 'Long Journey Home', 'My Home's Across The Blue Ridge Mountains', 'Will The Circle Be Unbroken', 'Amazing Grace', and 'Mountain Dew' in the key of A.
+So, in ascending order of pitch, the melody notes for Nine Pound Hammer in the key of A are: E, F#, A, B, C#, E. These are the same notes used to play 'My Home's Across The Blue Ridge Mountains' (two songs of the week ago) in the key of A.

-Having a basic understanding of the Number System for naming the notes that belong to the Major Scale (the series of notes that gives us that familiar 'do-re-mi-fa-sol-la-ti-do' sound) together with an understanding of the relation of the Major Scale to the Chromatic Scale (which, for our purposes here, may be conveniently thought of as the set of 12 notes needed in order to be able to play all the Major Scales), can make it much easier to memorize the relationships involved here and to see how the information presented here all neatly fits together.
+Having a basic understanding of the Number System (the subject of last night's teaching segment) for naming the notes that belong to the Major Scale (the series of notes that gives us that familiar 'do-re-mi-fa-sol-la-ti-do' sound) together with an understanding of the relation of the Major Scale to the Chromatic Scale (which, for our purposes here, may be conveniently thought of as the set of 12 notes needed in order to be able to play all the Major Scales), the subject of the teaching segment at the jam the week before, can make it much easier to memorize the relationships involved here and to see how the information presented here all neatly fits together.

 G Major Scale: G, A, B, C, D, E, F#, (G)